 Texaco Plane Coin Bank

-Because it is a replica of the “Texaco 13” aircraft displayed at the Museum of Science and Industry in Chicago, it says “Texaco No. 13” on the side, “NR 1313” on the left-wing, and has the 1913 Texaco Logo on the right-wing.
+This item is a replica of the “Texaco 13” aircraft displayed at the Museum of Science and Industry in Chicago.
+Accordingly, it says “Texaco No. 13” on the side, “NR 1313” on the left-wing, and has the 1930s Texaco Logo on the right-wing.

-You might also enjoy our Coke Model Plane Coin Bank.
+You might also enjoy our other Model Plane Coin Bank.